 The assay of thyroglobulin (Tg) in the colloid of most of the follicles in the control animals over the 16- and 66-day periods was strongly or moderately positive, whereas the colloid in the smaller follicles in the central parts of the tissue exhibited moderate but definitely perceptible positivity.
 Animals exposed to 10 mg bromide/L for 16 or 66 days exhibited mildly positive evidence of Tg in the colloid of microfollicles, and in medium-sized and large follicles.
-After 16 days of 50 mg/L of bromide administration, the Tg in the colloid of the microfollicles was mildly positive, whereas the colloid of the medium-sized and large follicles was moderately positive.
-After 66 days the Tg assay in the colloid of microfollicles was moderately or strongly positive, but only in a narrow peripheral rim of the colloid.
-The colloid of most larger follicles showed no substantial reduction in positivity.
+After 16 days of 50 mg/L of bromide administration, the Tg in the colloid of the microfollicles was mildly positive, whereas the colloid of the medium-sized and large follicles was mildly positive, whereas the colloid of microfollicles was moderately or strongly positive, but only in a narrow peripheral rim of the colloid of most larger follicles, whereas in the colloid of the larger follicles it was weakly or moderately positive.
 Animals exposed to 100 mg bromide/L for 16 days exhibited a weakly positive or even negative reaction to Tg in the colloid of the microfollicles, whereas in the colloid of the larger follicles it was weakly or moderately positive.
 Animals exposed for 66 days exhibited moderately or strongly positive evidence of Tg in the colloid of some follicles, but predominantly in the narrow peripheral rim adjacent to the apical surface of follicular cells only.
 The demonstration of Tg in the larger follicles was mainly moderately positive.